 Is happiness the purpose of human life?

 These questions are the province of philosophy but you can find a home for them in any of your classes.
 Dr. Pessin has written that perfect book which can rattle the souls of young people and stretch across all subject areas in a way that makes learning fun and relevant at the same time.
-Now that’s teaching different.
+Now that’s teaching different with essential questions.